ai-watcher/salary-prediction/README.md

 # Developers Salary Prediction App using StreamLit
-I've designed this Developers Salary Prediction Application based on a Regression Models with the help of the Decision Trees, Random Forest, Scikit-Learn, StreamLit.
+I've designed this Developers Salary Prediction Application based on a "Stackoverflow Developers Survey 2021" with the help of the Decision Trees, Random Forest, Scikit-Learn, StreamLit.
 It uses different features like Years of Experience, Gender, Country, Education Level to predict the developers salary in real-time.
 You can Predict the Salary and Explore the Salary by Country, Experience, and Gender.